Havasu Creek

-Havasu Creek is a stream in the U.S. state of Arizona associated with the Havasupai people.
-It is a tributary to the Colorado River, which it enters in the Grand Canyon.
+Havasu Creek is a stream in the U.S. state of Arizona.
+It is a tributary to the Colorado River, which it joins in the Grand Canyon.
+It primarily runs through the Havasupai Indian Reservation.
+It is sometimes called Cataract Creek, and should not be confused with Cataract Canyon, Utah.

 Stream course and features

 Havasu Creek is the second largest tributary of the Colorado River in Grand Canyon National Park.
 The drainage basin for Havasu Creek is about 3000 mi2.
 It includes the town of Williams, Arizona, and Grand Canyon Village.

 Havasu Creek starts out above the canyon wall as a small trickle of snow run-off and rain water.
 This water meanders on the plains above the canyon for about 50 mi until it enters Cataract Canyon (also known as Havasu Canyon).
 It then reaches Havasu Springs, where an underground source feeds the creek.
 This spring can be accessed by heading upstream when the creek is first encountered.
 Water temperature varies from the low seventies during the warmer half of the year, to the mid-fifties in winter.
 The creek is well known for its blue-green color and distinctive travertine formations.
 This is due to large amounts of calcium carbonate in the water that formed the limestone that lines the creek and reflects its color so strongly.
 This also gives the creek an interesting feature, as it is ever-changing.
 This occurs because any items that fall into the stream mineralize very quickly, causing new formations and changing the flow of the water.
 This causes the creek to never look the same from one year to another.
 The creek runs through the village of Supai, and it ultimately flows into the Colorado River.